VihangaAkashPeiris/FinTech101-105006058/README.md

 ```
 This script:
 - loads the trained classifier and vectorizer
-- fits a Ridge regression to produce a continuous spam likelihood between 0 and 1
+- fits a linear regression to produce a continuous spam likelihood between 0 and 1
 - exposes helper functions for later use

 You can skip this step and proceed directly to the final system if probability scoring is not required for marking.